ragaie/audio_synthesizer_Objec/README.md

 - They must work the same way as their counterpart in Swift
 - Describe (not implement) how you would add the possibility to have 3 voices (synthesizers) at the same time

+*this point is easy you just create three of (AVAudioSourceNode) with three different voice *then attach nodes to your audion audioEngine

+   * [audioEngine attachNode:node2];
+   * [audioEngine connect:node2 to:mainMixer format:inputFormat];

+you can create shared Synth object with array of wavForm you need and create node based in array and attch them engine.

 ## Bonus

 - Write a method in the `Synth.m` resp. `Synth.h` that informs the UI whenever audio is playing